BattGenie/battdb/README.md

 # BattDB

-This guide provides two ways to deploy the BattDB database for use with BattETL: remotely using Ansible or locally using Docker Compose.
+BattDB is a database based on Timescaledb (Postgres 15 extension) to store field and experimental (physical and virtual) data, as well as the metatada.
+Detailed database documentation here.
+Deployment as well as exploration and visualization options are also provided.

+## Deployment Options

+BattDB can be deployed in following ways: remotely using Ansible on bare-metal, locally using Docker-compose or using the migration scripts on self-hosted or managed Timescaledb server.

-## Remote Deployment with Ansible
+### Remote Deployment with Ansible

 An Ansible playbook is provided to quickly deploy the BattDB database remotely.

-### Prerequisites
+#### Prerequisites

 - The remote host needs to have SSH service enabled.
 - The remote host needs to have root privileges.